mdda/cryptic-crossword-reasoning-verifier/README.md

 We're interested in a type of puzzle common in major newspapers (in the UK, and elsewhere) : Cryptic Crosswords.
 Each cryptic clue hints to its unique answer in two ways : a 'regular crossword definition' and 'wordplay'.
+Because the wordplay and definition must have the same answer, solvers know whether they've got the answer correct (even without having other answers in the crossword grid).

-Our work uses a large language model (LLM) to deliver its solution in the Python programming language, which means that we can easily tell whether the LLM has got the reasoning correct, and enables our method to beat ChatGPT and other models.
+Our work uses a large language model (LLM) to guess possible answers, and then justify the reasoning, finally delivering its solution in the Python programming language.
+By getting the reasoning as a small computer program, we can easily tell whether the LLM has got the reasoning correct, and this enables our method to beat ChatGPT and other models.

-Our framework also shows that linguistic tasks can be addressed via similar methods to mathematics and programming problems.
+Although we focused on Cryptic Crosswords, our ideas could also be applied to other linguistic tasks, opening them up to methods that are more commonly used for mathematics and programming problems.

 ## Get external libraries/data